Sanja Ilić: With Balkanika (2000-2021)

 In 2000, Ilić founded the ethnic music ensemble Balkanika.
 In 2000, they released their first album, entitled Balkan 2000.
 Ilić composed all the tracks on the album, played piano and saz on the album recording and produced the album.
-The album featured numerous musicians: Brankica Vasić, Svetlana "Ceca" Slavković, Nataša Jelić, Đorđe David, Pavle Aksentijević and Dragan Ilić on vocals, Slobodan Trkulja on gajde and kaval, Dragomir "Joga" Milenković on cümbüş, Papa Nick on percussion, Branko Kljajić on bouzouki, Bora Dugić on flute, Ljuba Dimitrijević on blowing horn and shawm, Darko Karajić on oud and saz, St. George String Orchestra, Radio Television of Serbia Choir, and others.
+The album featured more than 90 musicians, including Brankica Vasić, Svetlana "Ceca" Slavković, Nataša Jelić, Marijana Kalajić, Đorđe David and Pavle Aksentijević on vocals, Dragoljub Ilić on keyboards, Slobodan Trkulja on gajde and kaval, Dragomir "Joga" Milenković on cümbüş, Veljko "Papa Nick" Nikolić on percussion, Branko Kljajić on bouzouki, Bora Dugić on flute, Ljuba Dimitrijević on blowing horn and shawm, Darko Karajić on oud and saz, St. George String Orchestra, Radio Television of Serbia Choir, and others.
+The album songs inspired the TV show entitled Ostrvo Balkan (Island of Balkan), directed by Miša Vukobratić.
 After the album release, Balkanika performed across Europe, in China and in Mexico.
 In 2000, Ilić also took part in the Balkan Horses Band project.
-On 10 November 2000, Ilić performed, alongsite guitarist Vlatko Stefanovski, vocalist and flutist Tamara Obrovac and vocalist and kaval and melodica player Teodosi Spasov, on a concert in Sofia, Bulgaria.
+On 10 November 2000, Ilić performed, alongsite guitarist Vlatko Stefanovski, vocalist and flutist Tamara Obrovac and vocalist and kaval and melodica player Theodosii Spassov, on a concert in Sofia, Bulgaria.
 The recording of the concert was released in 2001 on the live album Balkan Horses Band – Sofia 2000.

 In 2004, Ilić released his second album with Balkanika, Balkan koncept (Balkan Concept).
-Among Ilić's new collaborators were Izet Kizil (percussion), Peter Kostadinov (gajde), Miljan Miljanić (gusle), Rastko Aksentijević (šargija).
-Once again, Ilić was author of all the tracks.
+Among Ilić's new collaborators were Izet Kizil (percussion), Peter Kostadinov (gajde), Miljan Miljanić (gusle) and Rastko Aksentijević (šargija).
+Once again, Ilić authored all the tracks and produced the album.
 The album featured a new version of the song "Plava ptica".
-In 2006, the band held a concert at Belgrade's Kalemegdan Fortress.
-The recording of the concert was released on the video album Live at Kalemegdan.
+On 21 September 2005, the band held a concert entitled Putem Teslinih misli (Following Tesla's Thoughts) at Belgrade's Kalemegdan Fortress.
+The performance featured a choir and a symphony orchestra, and the recording of the concert was released on the DVD Live at Kalemegdan in 2006.

 In 2009, Sanja Ilić and Balkanika released the album Ceeepaj (Gooo), with which they moved towards Balkan brass sound.
 The album featured a cover of the song "Maljčiki" (Russian for "Boys"), originally recorded by the Yugoslav new wave band Idoli.
 In 2013, Ilić composed the work Constantinus Magnustantinus Magnus, which was performed in Belgrade and Niš as a part of the celebration of 1700 years since the Edict of Milan.
-The work was performed by more than 200 performers, including the Belgrade National Theatre orchestra, choir and ballet dancers.
+The work was performed by more than 200 performers, including the members of Balkanika, Belgrade National Theatre orchestra, choir and ballet dancers.
 Constantinus Magnustantinus Magnus featured elements of the music of ancient Rome and was partially performed on ancient Roman instruments.
 In 2018, Ilić and Balkanika represented Serbia in the Eurovision Song Contest 2018 in Lisbon, Portugal, with the song "Nova deca" ("New Children").

 In 2020, Balkanika released their fourth studio album, Stand Up.
 The album featured a new version of "Nova deca" as the bonus track.
+Part of the album songs were in English language, with vocals provided by Mladen Lukić.